Zhe (Jay) Chen PhD, FAAPM

 - Quantifying and managing the dosimetric effects of respiratory motion on image-guided stereotactic body radiosurgery for inoperable lung tumors

 - Image-guided adaptive radiotherapy for prostate cancer

 Radiation oncology is a technology-driven medical specialty.
-It utilizes high-energy photons and charged particles to help destroying cancer cells inside human body.
+It utilizes high-energy photons and charged particles to destroy cancer cells inside human body.
 The goal of radiation therapy is to maximize radiation dose deliverable to the tumor while minimizing collateral damages to the nearby healthy tissues and critical organs.
-In addition to making a correct diagnosis and understanding the basic cancer biology, a successful administration of radiation therapy requires good understanding of the dose-deposition properties of ionizing radiation as well as the technical pitfalls involved in the planning, delivery and evaluation of radiation treatments.
-My research has focused on the following three main areas: 1) Developing radiation dosimetry and quality assurance tools for improving the accuracy and quality of radiation dose delivery; 2) Developing image-guidance strategies and tools for effective implementation of adaptive radiotherapy; and 3) Radiobiological modeling of human tissue dose-response for designing new and improved radiation therapy treatment strategies.
+A successful administration of radiation therapy requires good understanding of the dose-deposition properties of ionizing radiation as well as the technical pitfalls involved in the planning, delivery and evaluation of radiation treatments, in addition to making a correct diagnosis and understanding the basic cancer biology.
+My research has focused on the following three main areas: 1) Developing radiation dosimetry and quality assurance tools to improve the accuracy and efficacy of radiation radiation; 2) Developing image-guidance strategies and tools for effective implementation of invidualized adaptive radiotherapy; and 3) Radiobiological modeling of human tissue dose-response for designing new and improved radiation therapy treatment strategies.